 Carpal tunnel syndrome (CTS) results from compression to the median nerve often caused by inflammation and swelling.
 The medial nerve runs through an area in the wrist called the carpal tunnel.
 Pressure on this nerve normally results in tingling, numbness as well as extreme pain in the hand.
 Click on the link below to learn more and to discover how the OSMO Patch may help.

-3. Hand and Wrist Arthritis
+3. Wear & Tear in the Hand and Wrist

 4. Fractures or broken bones.